Guess What? You’re Probably Still Eating Trans FatsUpdated: August 17, 2018 healthy fats

 The good news is that some of the foods tested such as Oreos and Goldfish crackers accurately tested at zero transfats.

 Interesterified fats are the go to factory fat used in place of trans fats in processed foods.
 These fats have their own health concerns as they are very high in cancer causing free radicals.
 This occurs due to the high heat processing required to produce them.

 So, while Country Crock is labeled “heart healthy” because it is very low in transfats, on the flip side it is very high in delicate omega-6 fats (vegetable oils) that when subjected to the high heat interesterification process required to produce the spread, become dangerous to health and very likely carcinogenic.

 Trans Fat in Animal Foods?

-One last point about trans fats.
+One last point about trans fat.
 Don’t fall for the misguided argument that animal foods like butter, cream, and grassfed meat should be avoided as they contain a small amount of naturally occurring trans fat.